zyr3x/opengeminiai-studio/README.md

 ```bash
 docker-compose up -d
 ```
-This command will pull the Nginx image (if you don't have it) and start the container in the background.
+This command will pull the Python image (if you don't have it) and start the container in the background.
 The proxy will be available at `http://localhost:8080`.

 ## 💻 How to Use the Proxy